 If you’re vegan and want to have dinner in a sceney River North spot, go to Sunda.
 This Asian fusion restaurant is another non-vegan place that has a separate vegan menu.
 You can get sushi rolls, tofu pad thai, and a version of their crispy brussels sprout salad.
 Will it be loud and crowded?
 Yes.
 But that’s why you’re in River North.

 True Food Kitchen is a sit-down spot in River North that works well for lunch or dinner during the week, but is also nice enough to be a weekend evening option.
 They have lots of dietary restrictions covered—so there are vegan dishes like butternut squash pizza and quinoa grain bowls, and many things on the menu are also gluten-free.

 Chicago Raw is (unsurprisingly) a 100% raw restaurant.
 Everything here is vegan, and even if you’re not keeping a raw diet, the food is worth seeking out.
 They have a pad thai dish that’s fantastic (it’s made from kelp noodles), and ravioli made with shaved turnip and cashew cheese.
 There are two locations, one in River North and one in the French Market.
 Just be aware that everything here is expensive.
-At least it tastes better than that steam-in-the-bag raw broccoli from the grocery store.